last updated 2021-04-01

 Publishers often offer guidelines and associated resources relating to editorial practices.
-While typically provided by publishers for editors of their own journals, these resources may also be helpful for a more general audience.
+While typically provided for editors of the journals that they publish, these resources may also be more generally helpful.
 For some examples see:

 The PKP school also offers a free course in becoming an editor, focusing on how to perform the major tasks required of an editor for a scholarly journal, how to analyze and solve common problems that may arise when editing a scholarly journal, how to assist other members of the journal team, and where to look for help with difficult issues.